Community Based Program Team

 Marina Jessop | Community-Based program Manager

-Marina Jessop obtained her Bachelor’s degree in Social Work from Arizona State University and a Bachelor’s in Social Development from the University of Cape Town in South Africa where she served as an Ambassadorial Scholar for Rotary International studying poverty, inequality, and injustice issues for marginalized communities.
-She has work experience as a social worker at the White Mountain S.A.F.E.
-House; a shelter for domestic violence and sexual assault victims in Northern Arizona.
-Marina also served as a Families First Specialist, a nonprofit organization based out of Salt Lake City, Utah where she worked with adolescents with behavioral issues.
-Marina is currently the Community Based Program Manager for Chicanos Por La Causa, De Colores as well as a board member of the Arizona Coalition to End Sexual and Domestic Violence.
+Marina Jessop obtained her Bachelor’s degree in Social Work from Arizona State University and a Bachelor’s in Social Development from the University of Cape Town in South Africa.
+She served as an Ambassadorial Scholar for Rotary International, studying poverty, inequality, and injustice issues for marginalized communities.
+Marina has work experience as a social worker at the White Mountain S.A.F.E.
+House, a shelter for domestic violence and sexual assault victims in Northern Arizona.
+Marina also served as a Families First Specialist, a nonprofit organization based out of Salt Lake City, Utah, where she worked with adolescents with behavioral issues.
+Marina is currently the Community Based Program Manager for Chicanos Por La Causa, De Colores, and a board member of the Arizona Coalition to End Sexual and Domestic Violence.

 Guadalupe Madrid | office manager